-Fig 7. (a) The volume of gas evolution in the use of different amount of Ag1Pd1/SLCN for the photocatalytic dehydrogenation of FA, (b) the volume of gas evolution in the use of different concentrations for the photocatalytic dehydrogenation of FA and (c) Initial TOF versus concentrations for Ag1Pd1/SLCN under visible light irradiation.
+Fig 7. (a) The volume of gas evolution in the use of different amount of Ag1Pd1/SLCN for the photo-decomposition of FA, (b) the volume of gas evolution in the use of different concentrations for the photocatalytic decomposition of FA and (c) Initial TOF versus concentrations for Ag1Pd1/SLCN under light irradiation.

-In the next step, the effect of light intensity on photocatalytic dehydrogenation of FA was explored using Ag1Pd1/SLCN and it was observed that the rate of dehydrogenation of FA enlarged linearly with increasing light intensity (Fig 8a and b).
+In the next step, the effect of light intensity on photo-decomposition of FA was explored using Ag1Pd1/SLCN and it was observed that the rate of dehydrogenation of FA enlarged linearly with increment light intensity (Fig 8a and b).